 Create positive impact through ESG and sustainability

-Now, social sustainability is taking center stage as stakeholders expect employers to take better care of their workforces and tend to their people’s financial, physical and mental health.
+Now, social sustainability is taking centre stage as stakeholders expect employers to take better care of their workforces and tend to their people’s financial, physical and mental health.
 This extends to fair treatment of external workers and alignment with responsible supply chain partners.

-Conscientious organizations are taking immediate, bold and sincere action to move the needle on sustainability goals.
+Conscientious organisations are taking immediate, bold and sincere action to move the needle on sustainability goals.
 And it’s paying off as they gain a competitive advantage, increase sales, lower costs, and attract and retain critical talent.